aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/index.md

 description: "Use Inferentia to accelerate deep learning inference workloads on Amazon Elastic Kubernetes Service."
 ---

-::required-time

 :::danger
 This module is not supported at AWS events or in AWS-vended accounts through Workshop Studio.
-This module is only supported for clusters created through the "[In your AWS account](http://localhost:3000/docs/introduction/setup/your-account/)" steps.
+This module is only supported for clusters created through the "[In your AWS account](/docs/introduction/setup/your-account)" steps.
 :::

 :::tip Before you start